 Adjust your boom to the length specified for the sail.
-Attach the boom at your back view side view side view back view preferred boom height.
+Attach the boom at your back view back view side view preferred boom height.
 If in doubt, attach it to the mast at the middle of the boom opening and re-adjust it after the sail is fully rigged.
 Be careful not to attach it too high in the boom opening, as you must account for the sail to be downhauled further.
 Also be careful not to pinch the mast sleeve or your uphaul line under the boom clamp.
 Do not set the outhaul yet.